rarc41/blog_api/README.md

 </p>

 ## About This Api
-This appi allow make all curd functionalitis,  in the file Route/api.php, there is every endpoint with coomment about the controller
+This appi allow make all curd functionalitis,  in the file Route/api.php, there is every endpoint with coomment about the controller.
+Use the comand  ```php artisan serve``` for run the client

 ## About Laravel